John-Abbott-College/4A8-Notes/06_user_stories.md

-# User Stories
+# 📝User Stories

-## Why User Stories
+## Why User Stories 🤔

 (as opposed to requirements)

 **Requirements are the hardest thing to get a customer to define correctly….**

-> Typical customer: I need a database to keep track of my recipes
+👤Typical customer: I need a database to keep track of my recipes

->
-> Developer: Sure, not a problem… here is your database
+👩‍💻Developer: Sure, not a problem… here is your database

->
-> Typical customer: But where is the web page?
+👤Typical customer: But where is the web page?

->
-> Developer: ? … you didn’t ask or tell me anything about that.
+👩‍💻Developer: ? … you didn’t ask or tell me anything about that.

->
-> Customer: You are a bad company, and I am not paying you.
+👤Customer: You are a bad company, and I am not paying you.

 The point of a user story is to force the customer to tell you what they *need*, not what they think they want.